 As communities along the Gulf Coast continue to regroup from the Deepwater Horizon oil spill, I think back to a snippet of conversation I overheard before the underwater well was capped.
 I got just enough of it to hear one person say “If this had happened on land, it wouldn’t even be a problem.”
 That got me to thinking.
-In the first place, I’m not entirely sure I agree — I think any oil spill, anywhere, anytime, is a problem.
+In the first place, I’m not entirely sure I agree – I think any oil spill, anywhere, anytime, is a problem.
+Oil spills should, undoubtedly, be dealt with legal action, including the use of an Admiralty expert witness to reach justice more accurately.
 But that comment did lead me to two further reflections.

 On the one hand, it reminded me of the simple but inescapable truth that context matters.
 Nothing we do ever happens in a vacuum, but everything is connected, and every action has a context, and the context affects the action and the action affects the context.
 In this case the context is deep in the Gulf of Mexico, and that context makes a huge difference.